xddq/schema2typebox/README.md

     --output-stdout
        Does not generate an output file and prints the generated code to stdout instead.
 Has precedence over -o/--output.

+    --output-type
+       Sets the output language, defaults to Typescript.
+       Options are: "CJS"; "ESM"; and "TS"; where "TS" is the default.

 ```